smrfeld/speed-up-python-with-carma/README.md

 ## Final thoughts

 That's all for this intro.
 All credit to `Carma`, not the least for it's great [documentation](https://carma.readthedocs.io/en/latest/).

+There are other optimizations available in `Python` - the point here is not to push the `Python` code (or the `C++` code) to it's limit, but to show how a vanilla `C++` implementation can be used to speed up a vanilla `Python` code.
+Besides, in `Python` we focus on **legibility** - writing human readable algorithms.
+Using `C++` to speed up `Python` is great because we can let the compiler do the work of optimizing instead of polluting our code, keeping our algorithm simple and clean.

 [You can find the entire code for this project here.](https://github.com/smrfeld/speed-up-python-with-carma)